athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 What the above shows is that `Welcome` is not a child of `React.component` even though it has all the properties and methods that `React.Component` has.
 This is why were lucky that React is smart about detecting [class vs. function components](https://overreacted.io/how-does-react-tell-a-class-from-a-function/).

 Second, by `copying` rather than `linking` prototypes we could inccur a performance cost but again, in our case this cost is negligible.

+<aside class="blog-post__note">For those who want to know why the Reagent team chose to modify the pseudoclassical instantiation pattern I do not really have an answer.
+At the end of the day, they do more or less the same things without any significant downsides. </aside>

 ## Conclusion